stevebest/passport-vkontakte/README.md

 #### Get req

-To get `req` into the handler, just add it as the first parameter
+To get `req` into the handler, just add it as the first argument

 > Other strategies pass the `passReqToCallback: true` property to `Strategy` options.
 > But here it is enough to add the first argument `req`

-For example, the first parameter will contain the req object:
+For example, the first argument will contain the req object:

 ```javascript
 passport.use(new VKontakteStrategy(